sgidevnet/sgug-rse/README.md

 (1) Download the artifacts for the latest version from the github releases tab (assuming they aren't too big).

-You'll find three main archives - and there might be "fix" archives too that need to be extracted:
+You'll find three main archives - and there might be "update" archives too that need to be extracted:

 ```
 sgug-rse-selfhoster-0.0.4beta.tar.gz
 sgug-rse-srpms-0.0.4beta.tar.gz
 sgug-rse-rpms-0.0.4beta.tar.gz

-sgug-rse-blahfix-0.0.Xbeta.tar.gz
+sgug-rse-rpms-0.0.4betaupdateNUM.tar.gz
 ```

 (2) Extract the selfhoster archive under /usr as root (important, sgug-rse _installation_ files are root owned and managed):